When is an Athlete Ready to Return to Action After an Injury?

 David Joyce is one of the first people in the world to lecture on and hold postgraduate master’s degrees encompassing both sports science and sports medicine.
 He has trained, rehabilitated, and maintained multiple World and Olympic Champions, along with more than 100 national champions and 300 national representatives.
 The first athletic performance coach in history to work with Team China after having worked with another national Olympic team, Joyce is currently head of athletic performance at Western Force, the most traveled team in world sport, in the toughest club rugby competition in the world spanning Australia, New Zealand and South Africa.
 He lives in Western Australia.

 Daniel Lewindon is uniquely qualified with postgraduate master’s degrees in both sports science and sports medicine.
-He has more than 10 years’ experience working full-time in elite sport, and is currently a physiotherapist for the England Rugby Team, a post he has held for more than four years.
-Working as part of a world leading Performance Team to ensure the health and performance of England’s best rugby players, Lewindon is also a consultant physiotherapist for Red Bull extreme sports athletes.
-He lives in Market Harborough, UK.
+He has more than 12 years’ experience working full-time in elite sport, and is currently a physiotherapist for the Rugby Football Union, working as part of a world leading Performance Team to ensure the health and performance of England’s best rugby players.